 - Lead generation - inquiries, site visits, or form fills are the strongest proof that your videos are driving business.

-Of course, you can track almost everything with analytics tools, but the simplest check is often the most effective: ask buyers and sellers how they found you or the listing.
-If video is mentioned often, you know it is paying off.
+The simplest check is often the most effective: ask buyers and sellers how they found you or the listing.
+If video comes up often, you know it's paying off.

 Conclusion: Real Estate Video Marketing Gets Results